lucaslacr/Nuxt3-Matomo/README.md

     }},

   plugins: [
-    { src: '~/plugins/matomo-ana.js', ssr: false }
+    { src: '~/plugins/super-matomo-plugin.js', ssr: false }
   ],

 })
 ```

-That it
+That it, your are a boss